What is An Upper Endoscopy (EGD)?

 Since the entire upper gastrointestinal (GI) tract can be examined during this test, the procedure is sometimes called esophagogastroduodenoscopy (EGD).

 Through the endoscope, your doctor can look for ulcers, inflammation, tumors, infection, or bleeding.
-It can evaluate symptoms like pain, nausea, vomiting or difficulty swallowing if they are persistent enough.
+The test can evaluate symptoms like pain, nausea, vomiting, or difficulty swallowing if they are persistent enough.
 Tissue samples can be collected (biopsy), polyps can be removed, and bleeding can be treated through the endoscope.
 Endoscopy can reveal problems that do not show up on X-ray tests, and it can sometimes eliminate the need for exploratory surgery.

 - You will be instructed to lie on the table either on your back or side.
-Monitors may be attached to you to make sure your breathing, blood pressure and heart rate is adequate.
+Monitors may be attached to you to make sure your breathing, blood pressure, and heart rate are adequate.